usbarmory/usbarmory/README.md

 =======

 USB armory | http://inversepath.com/usbarmory
-Copyright (c) 2014 Inverse Path S.r.l.
+Copyright (c) 2015 Inverse Path S.r.l.

-This is a free hardware design; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2, or (at your option) any later version.

-This design is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this design; see the file COPYING.
-If not, write to the Free Software Foundation, Inc., 51 Franklin Street, Boston, MA 02110-1301, USA.
+This is an open hardware design licensed under the terms of the CERN Open Hardware Licence (OHL) v1.2.

+You may redistribute and modify this documentation under the terms of the CERN OHL v.1.2 (http://ohwr.org/cernohl).
+This documentation is distributed WITHOUT ANY EXPRESS OR IMPLIED WARRANTY, INCLUDING OF MERCHANTABILITY, SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE.
+Please see the CERN OHL v.1.2 for applicable conditions.